Monthly Archive for April, 2010

 aloe_flowers_2It is Earth day today, the 40th anniversary, in fact.
 Have you had it in mind at all?
 I was pleased, in following the leadership debate that took place today over in the UK, to hear very interesting and serious content in the answers about what the various party leaders were doing on environmental both personally and in terms of policy.
 Over the years we’ve rapidly come to a point where it’s no longer a trendy or fringy issue in front line politics, but a mainstream one with impact in all aspects of policy.

 On the left (click for larger view) is the rather elegant flower (two of them) of one of my several aloe vera plants.
 They’re quite unexpected and rather lovely I’d say.
-Several different types of bird have been attracted to them and it is a pleasure to look over at them (and others) and see what birds are settling on them at different times of day.
-These have included several humming birds, and a Continue reading ‘Aloe Earth’
+Several different types of bird have been attracted to them and it is a pleasure to look over at them (and others) and see what birds are settling on […] Click to continue reading this post

 Sun Spotting

 You may recall that recently NASA launched a new craft, the Solar Dynamics Observatory, to explore the science of the sun by making measurements of unprecedented resolution.
 Well, images have been released from it for the first time and they are truly spectacular!
-The one above is featured prominently in the extensive Continue reading ‘Sun Spotting’
+The one above is featured prominently in the extensive […] Click to continue reading this post

 And So It Goes…